 By Arizona Game and Fish Department

-The Arizona Game and Fish Department is investigating the poaching of a female black bear that was killed between Nov.
+This comes after just a few weeks after a report that the Arizona Game and Fish Department were investigating the poaching of a female black bear that was killed between Nov.
 1 and Nov.
 6 north of Woods Canyon Lake in Game Management Unit 4A.

 “Someone may have information about this case,” said Arizona Game and Fish Department Wildlife Manager Seth Sheer.
 “We need assistance from the public to find the individual(s) responsible.
 This is the action of a criminal — it’s theft of wildlife resources from the people of Arizona.
 No true sportsman would leave game in the field to rot.”

 Anyone with information about either case can call AZGFD’s Operation Game Thief hotline at:

 Callers may remain anonymous upon request and may be eligible for a reward of up to $1,500 in this case upon arrest.